Agora-Lab-AI/Dalle3/README.md

 5. Find the variable `_U` and copy its value.
 6. Past in the cookie parameter.

-Now you can use this cookie value to instantiate the `Dalle3` class.
+Now you can use this cookie value to instantiate the `Dalle` class.

 ## Edge Cases 🦀
 -------------